 The exact origins of kombucha are not known, however some say that kombucha originated in Northeast China and has been used there for over 2,000 years.
 Records show that kombucha was used in China during the Tsin Dynasty in 221 BC.
 It was referred to as the “Tea of Immortality.”

-It has been used in Eastern Europe, Russia and Japan for centuries.
-It is said that in Japan around 400 AD the name “Kombucha” is said to have originated.
-A Korean physician by the name of Kombu treated the Emperor with kombucha tea and it took his name, “Kombu” & “cha” which means tea.
-Hense Kombu Cha.
+Other records show that kombucha was used in Eastern Europe, Russia and Japan for centuries.
+It’s said that the name “kombucha” originated in Japan around 400 AD when a Korean physician by the name of Kombu treated the emperor with the tea and used his name “Kombu” and “cha,” meaning “tea.”

-Regardless of who discovered the healing power that it holds, there is still much to be learned about the potential benefits we all can gain from it.
+Kombucha has been an integral part of various cultures for thousands of years.
+Many cultures have enjoyed a long and radiant history of vibrant health with the help of kombucha’s many healing qualities.
+Regardless of who discovered the healing power that kombucha holds, there’s still much to be learned about the potential benefits we can gain from it.

 Hopefully there will be more of an effort to promote natural medicines like kombucha, kefir, and tibicos.
 With any luck, there will be less focus on man-made remedies that sometimes do more harm than good.
 Most of the commonly prescribed medicines these days have little long-term studies.
 Kombucha’s long-standing record of healing has stood the test of time.